JoeSzymkowiczFiveM/js5m_gunrack/README.md

 This is a script to place a gun rack in the world, and use it for storing weapons.

 ## 👀 Usage
 Use the included sql script to create the required table and add the snippet below to create the item.
 Use the `gunrack` item in your inventory to start the placement process.
 Once you've placed the rack, you can then target the rack to store weapons in it, or take weapons from it.
+Optionally, you can set a passcode on the gunrack to limit access to it.

 ## 📚 Items
 You will need to add a `gunrack` item to your inventory items list.